nleanba/typst-theoretic/README.md

 - Automatic QED placement!
 - Any theorem can be restated.

-Please see the PDF manual for more details.
+Please see the PDF manual for examples and more details.

 ## Manual